OnyekwereMichael/lendsqr/README.md

 bash
 Copy
 Edit
-npm start
+npm run dev
-Open your browser and navigate to http://localhost:3000 to view the application.
+Open your browser and navigate to http://localhost:5173 to view the application.

 Future Improvements
 Dynamic Search: Implement an actual search API to fetch results based on user input.

-User Profile: Add a user profile page where users can update their information.
+User Profile Page: Add functionality to allow users to update their personal information and settings.

-Optimized Performance: Implement code splitting and lazy loading to optimize performance.
+Performance Optimization: Implement code splitting and lazy loading to optimize performance.

-Unit Testing: Add tests for critical components to ensure stability.
+Unit Testing: Add unit tests for critical components to ensure stability and prevent regression.

 License
-MIT License
+This project is licensed under the MIT License